Diego Maradona: Family

 Born to a Roman Catholic family, his parents were Diego Maradona Senior and Dalma Salvadora Franco.
 Maradona married long-time fiancée Claudia Villafañe on 7 November 1989 in Buenos Aires, and they had two daughters, Dalma Nerea (born 2 April 1987) and Gianinna Dinorah (born 16 May 1989), by whom he became a grandfather in 2009 after she married Sergio Agüero (now divorced).

 Maradona and Villafañe divorced in 2004.
 Daughter Dalma has since asserted that the divorce was the best solution for all as her parents remained on friendly terms.
 They travelled together to Naples for a series of homages in June 2005 and were seen together on other occasions, including the Argentina games during 2006 World Cup.
 During the divorce proceedings, Maradona admitted that he was the father of Diego Sinagra (born in Naples on 20 September 1986).
 The Italian courts had already ruled so in 1993, after Maradona refused to undergo DNA tests to prove or disprove his paternity.
 Diego Junior met Maradona for the first time in May 2003 after tricking his way onto a golf course in Italy where Maradona was playing.
-Sinagra is now a footballer playing in Italy.
+Sinagra played professional football until 2020.

 After the divorce, Claudia embarked on a career as a theatre producer, and Dalma sought an acting career; she previously had expressed her desire to attend the Actors Studio West in Los Angeles.

 Maradona's relationship with his immediate family was a close one.
-In a 1990 interview with Sports Illustrated he showed phone bills where he had spent a minimum of $15,000 US per month calling his parents and siblings.
+In a 1990 interview with Sports Illustrated, he showed phone bills where he had spent a minimum of $15,000 US per month calling his parents and siblings.
 Maradona's mother, Dalma, died on 19 November 2011.
 He was in Dubai at the time, and desperately tried to fly back in time to see her, but was too late.
 She was 81 years old.
 His father, "Don" Diego, died on 25 June 2015 at age 87.

 In 2014, Maradona was accused of assaulting his girlfriend, Rocío Oliva, allegations which he denied.
 In 2017, he gifted her a house in Bella Vista, but in December 2018 they split up.
 Maradona's great-nephew Hernán López is also a professional footballer.

+Habits

+Maradona was known for frequently referring to himself in the third person as "Maradona" and "El Diego".